CreativeNickname-Vlad/DynamicRewardCalculator/README.md

 # DynamicRewardCalculator
 Dynamic Reward Calculotor for Dissertation work

-Project files are located in the folder named Dissertation A fully functioning build of the project is located in the folder Build
+Project files are located in the folder named Artefact -> Project_files.
+There is as well a foulder called Build containing the latested build version of the project

 CONTROLS: